 - Explore Spitsbergen’s stunning northwest coast & the North East Greenland National Park

-- Aim for 80° North alert for polar bears!
+- Aim for 80° North on alert for polar bears!

-- Zodiac cruise beneath buzzing seabird high cliffs
+- Zodiac cruise beneath high cliffs buzzing with seabirds

 - See Scoresby Sund, the world’s largest fjord system